GodotMisogi/AeroFuse.jl/docs/src/index.md

 ![](https://godot-bloggy.xyz/post/diagrams/AircraftStream.svg)

 **Disclaimer**: The current implementation is a major work-in-progress, and hence the results may not be entirely accurate.
+It has extensively avoided referring to other implementations for originality.
 Please exercise caution when interpreting the results until validation cases are added.

 ## Installation